eclipse-archived/flux/README.md

  To deploy Flux to Cloudfoundry requires the Flux github client-id and secret.
- If deployed without this, flux will run in 'authentication disabled' mode where all everyone is treated as 'defaultuser' and shares the same workspace.
+ If deployed without this, flux will run in 'authentication disabled' mode where everyone is treated as 'defaultuser' and shares the same workspace.

  To deploy, create a `node.server/manifest.yml`: